 How to make it:

-All you need is one of those ever present trays from your local dollar store, some spray paint, and your button stash.
 Since I always have a huge supply of both spray paint and buttons on hand, this project cost me exactly $1.00.
 You can’t get much better than that!

 You actually don’t even have to paint it if you don’t want to.
 Silver is a wonderful color for Christmas decorations, after all.